 Lara Wallace arrived at the airport for her recent Frontier Airlines flight to find that her delayed flight had no anticipated time of departure.
 So she and her friend decided to leave the gate area and have dinner.
 But as they settled in for their meal, they were alerted that their flight was taking off without them.

 Now Wallace wants our help to get Frontier Airlines to reimburse her for the cost of the new flight that she was forced to purchase and incidental expenses.
 But is she entitled to this compensation?

 Wallace’s experience should serve as a warning to travelers.
 When you’re at the gate, faced with a delayed flight with an uncertain departure time, don’t walk away.
 If you do, you may find yourself left behind, and there is no policy that will protect you in this situation.

-In her letter to our advocates, Wallace described her panic when she received the first indication that this impromptu dinner was ill-advised.
+In her letter to our advocacy team, Wallace described her panic when she received the first indication that this impromptu dinner was ill-advised.

 “It had not been 40 minutes yet, and we got the email about the revised departure time.
 When we received it, the departure was two minutes earlier,” Wallace recalled.
 “We raced back to the gate only to be met by two agents who flippantly told us there was nothing they could do to help us — they had just closed the doors.”

 And with that, Wallace watched her flight push back and take off without her.

 She complained bitterly to a manager, to whom she referred as “a suit,” that she had not been alerted to the imminent departure of her flight.

 The Frontier manager explained that Frontier could rebook her on the next available flight — in two days.
 Flying home in two days was not a viable plan for Wallace, so she booked herself on a Delta flight home the next day.
 This new flight cost her an additional $450.